boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/radar-polar-chart.md

 This allows you to define Radar/Polar chart widget to ignore responding to the filter actions applied by other widgets in the dashboard.

+#### Hierarchical filter

+Using this option, you can enable or disable the hierarchical top N filtering.
+While applying the Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.

+When the `Hierarchical Filter option` is enabled, the `Top N` will be applied for each individual column separately based on the number set for each column.

 #### Link

 ![Link](/static/assets/embedded/visualizing-data/visualization-widgets/images/radar-polar-chart/linking.png)